-Data on donations come from the Financial and Charitable Donors yearly total amounts contributed by residential households, and number of contributors to charity aggregated to the Forward Sortation Area (FSA) level (discussed below) from individual tax records.4 Data at this level of aggregation are only available for FSAs in urban areas.5 We extract information on total amount contributed and total number of contributors to registered charities for tax years 1991-2006.
-Registered charities include regular charitable organizations providing any type of service, but also amateur athletic organizations, universities inside and outside of Canada, tax exempt housing corporations in Canada, municipalities, the United Nations, and charities outside of Canada that have been given a gift by the Government of Canada (Statistics Canada, 2007).
+Data on donations come from the Financial and Charitable Donors Databank, produced by Statistics Canada.
+The dataset contains information on yearly total amounts contributed by residential households, and number of contributors to charity aggregated to the Forward Sortation Area (FSA) level (discussed below) from individual tax records.4 Data at this level of aggregation are only available for FSAs in urban areas.5 We extract information on total amount contributed and total number of contributors to registered charities for tax years 1991-2006.
+Registered charities include regular charitable organizations providing any type of service, but also amateur athletic organizations, universities inside and outside of Canada, tax exempt housing corporations in Canada, municipalities, the United Nations, and charities outside of Canada that have been given a gift by the Government of Canada (Statistics Canada, 2010).